Method

 3. Fuel consumption calculations

 The third stage uses the energy usage calculated from the previous step to calculate how much fuel is consumed.
 This step accounts for the fuel to energy conversion efficiency, which varies based on the power demand on the powertrain, and the energy content of the selected fuel.
-The chart below shows some of the efficiencies used for a battery-electric vehicle (eff_me) driving the example route.
+The chart below shows some of the efficiencies used for a battery-electric vehicle driving the example route.
+Eff_me is the efficiency of the engine (which varies with the energy demand), while eff_gb is the efficiency of the generator (which is constant).

 4. Emission calculations